 myth 5: pull-ups help potty training

 Many parents like the idea of pulls ups as a way to avoid messy accidents at the start of potty training.
 However, I found no clinical evidence showing them to be an effective tool.
 Because pull-ups feel dry when wet and in all other ways are exactly like disposable nappies, they do not help the potty training process (Rogers, 2002.)
 Compared to underwear, using pull-ups were shown to be less effective in developing urinary continence (Simon and Thompson, 2006.)
 Potty training authors such as Olson (2016) and Glowacki (2018) argue that it is confusing for children to learn the new way whilst also using the old and therefore it is better to stop using nappies completely at the beginning of potty training, including pull-ups.
+You can help prepare for letting go of nappies by using Nappy Cloths in your disposable nappies.

 Myth 6: Children can’t be dry at night until their hormones are properly developed